-In the corporate context, it is advisable to identify the employees authorised to act for the company to seek legal advice for the purposes of claiming legal advice privilege, as English and Hong Kong law have diverged in recent years on this issue.
+In the corporate context, it is advisable to identify the employees authorised to act for the company to seek legal advice for the purposes of claiming legal advice privilege, as English and Hong Kong law have diverged on this issue.

 40 Does the attorney–client privilege apply equally to in-house and external counsel in your country?

 Legal professional privilege applies equally to in-house and external counsel.
 However, privilege will only cover communications made by an in-house lawyer acting in a legal (not a managerial) capacity.

 41 Does the attorney–client privilege apply equally to advice sought from foreign lawyers in relation to investigations in your country?

 Legal professional privilege applies equally to advice sought from foreign lawyers if the advice is given in Hong Kong.
 If the advice is given from outside Hong Kong, it is possible that privilege can be asserted under Hong Kong law even if the home jurisdiction of the foreign lawyer does not recognise legal professional privilege.

 42 To what extent is waiver of the attorney–client privilege regarded as a cooperative step in your country?
 Are there any contexts where privilege waiver is mandatory or required?